willwin4sure/sprl/cpp/src/games/Go.md

 ## Play Move

-The objective is to be able to play a move in O(boardsize) worst-case (polylog factors are suppressed), but also
+The objective is to be able to play a move in O(boardsize) worst-case (polylog factors are suppressed), but perform much better in practice.
+Copying the board etc are all fixed O(boardsize) costs.
+Here are the performance characteristics of operations made in addition to the fixed cost:

+-   If no captures are made on the move, then computation takes O(1).
+-   If captures are made, then computation takes O(captured region area).

+These are all just optimizations for speed.